 Typically, energy consumption accounts for up to 19% of the total operating costs of large office buildings.

 To give you a general idea of how that energy is consumed, let’s take a look at the consumption breakdown for the average office building.
-Here we see that lighting is the main culprit, consuming nearly half of all the energy in your typical office building.
-Cooling, ventilation and IT equipment also tend to use up lots of energy:
+Lighting is the main culprit, consuming nearly half of all the energy in your typical office building.
+Cooling, ventilation and IT equipment also tend to use up lots of energy.

 Of course, not all offices are created equal, and some activities naturally require more energy than others.
 Although no silver bullet solution exists to guarantee energy efficiency for every office building, certain actions can be taken depending on your building’s characteristics.
 Before you start with energy hacks, however, you need some kind of diagnostic report, sometimes known as an energy audit.

 1. Get personalised energy insights – hardware free

 Energy audits can be really expensive if done on-site, and most companies don’t have the time or resources to spend on energy efficiency in the first place.

 That’s why we built DEXMA Detect – a data-driven energy insights platform that calculates your building’s savings potential without the need to install any metering hardware.
 By anonymously comparing the electricity bill of your building with data from similar buildings, anyone can quickly and easily understand how much electricity and money their business can save.

 Looking at existing DEXMA Detect data, our team of Experts found that on average, office buildings can generate 37.4% in potential energy savings – and that’s just for electricity!
 (Are you forgetting about gas and thermal sources?
 Tsk tsk!
 More about that here.)

 To get a personalised energy savings recommendations and understand how much your building can save, ask for a personalised demo.